 Explore your 'why'

-Shaneika recommends the '' to define your motive: "Write down your main objective.
+Shaneika recommends the 'why exercise' to define your motive: "Write down your main objective.
 It might be 'grow my business' or 'gain more followers online.'
 Then write down why.
 Once you have the answer, ask yourself why again.
 This will help you find the real motivation behind your goal, give you a purpose and help you see conversations with people as an opportunity to truly connect, not just to seek help."

 Abigail said: "If you really dislike networking, figure out why.
 Do you dislike talking to strangers?
 Would you rather be doing something else?
 Then think about why you feel that way.
 Do you hate being out of your comfort zone, or feel you won't benefit from this particular event?
 Once you figure that out, you can find the kind of networking you're more likely to enjoy."